currys-co-uk/mobile-manager/CONTRIBUTING.md

 If you are interested in the project or you wish to help, read below our basic contribution guidelines and get started!
 ## Become a contributor
 Mobile manager uses the Fork and Pull development model.
-Follow these steps if you want to merge your changes to Firecracker:
+Follow these steps if you want to merge your changes to MobileManager:

 * Within your fork of [Mobile Manager](https://github.com/Continero/mobile-manager), create a branch for your contribution.
 Use a meaningful name.
 * Create your contribution, meeting all contribution quality standards described below in **Code quality requirements**